AndreyKoudr/FiniteElements/README.md

   - Vector class for 4-component vectors Vector4 is accelerated by SIMD, but it cannot help much without reorganisation of the whole code.
-  - FEMVirtMatrix is SIMD accelerated with normal speedup 4 times or more, but multithreading does not help very much, maybe vecause of my computer is with just a single hardware set of XMM registers.
+  - FEMVirtMatrix is SIMD accelerated with normal speedup 4 times or more, but multithreading does not help very much, maybe because of my computer with just a single hardware set of XMM registers.
   - The last test - solution to a Laplace equation is very very simple and produces correct results.
 We need a mesh generation code for proper testing (to come).